Study Tips & Tools

 Read the item again to make sure you’ve not missed anything

 Don’t leave an item until you’ve double-checked to make sure that you’ve read it (and any choices) carefully and correctly.
 Correct the answer if your re-interpretation of the item requires it.

 Go with the gut

 Often, your first response is the right one.
 Assuming that you are reading the item correctly.
-If you recall a fact later, well go ahead and change the item.
-But be careful about “second-guessing” yourself and going for a wrong answer after you’ve already found the correct one.
+And assuming that you have prepared well for the test.
+If you recall the correct fact later, well go ahead and change the item!
+But also be careful about “second-guessing” yourself—overthinking the item—and going for a wrong answer after you’ve already found the correct one.

 Of course, there’s a lot more to it than this.
 You can find hundreds of other tips on the links below.